akhu95/Data-Visualization-using-Tableau/README.md

 ## 🚀 How to Explore

-1. Click this link to view dashboard in Tableau public [Click her](https://public.tableau.com/app/profile/akash.ks4726/viz/DVTProject_17572392758000/DVTProject)
+1. To view dashboard in Tableau public [Click here](https://public.tableau.com/app/profile/akash.ks4726/viz/DVTProject_17572392758000/DVTProject)
 2. **Download** the `.twbx` file
 3. **Open** in Tableau Desktop (version 2021.1 or later)
 4. **Navigate** through the storyboard panels and filters